bekli23/bitcoin-development-dirty/README.md

 hash = message*65537 % 2**8  # correct<br>
 <br>

-I will switch to the regular case of signing with a private key and checking with a public key to make sure the algorithm works and then we'll run your attack again.<br>
+I will switch to the regular case of signing with a private key and checking with a public key to make sure the algorithm works.<br>

 🌱 Attention !!!!!!! this is an experimental project so don't put your real wallet with money !!!